gajus/contents/README.md

 ### Anchor Name

 The default implementation relies on each heading having an "id" attribute to enable anchor navigation.
-If heading does not have an "id", `$.gajus.contents.anchorFormatter` will be used to derive the value from the heading text.
+If heading does not have an "id", `$.gajus.contents.anchorFormatter` will be used to derive the anchor name from the heading text.

 ```js
 /**